shakilmith/documentation/frontend/react/react-conditional-rendering/index.md

 }
 ```

 Here, the switch expression will evaluate only once then match with each case block.
 If any match found, it breaks the loop and stop execution.
 Break statement is important to stop the loop.
 The default statement will always execute when none match found with the switch expression.
+But remember, switch statement is slow than if, else-if statement.

 Let's render the weekday based on the week number (starts from 0 to 6)